-The Division of Inclusion and Community Engagement provides events, programming, and discussion opportunities along lines of differences, shared experiences, and fundamental humanity for employees on the Springfield campus and all regional campuses.
+The Division of Inclusion and Community Engagement provides events, training, and discussion opportunities along lines of differences, shared experiences, and fundamental humanity for employees on the Springfield campus and all regional campuses.

 Some programs include:

-In fall 2018, the Division of Inclusion and Community Engagement launched a series of TED-style talks to take place on the Springfield College campus called PRIDE Talks.
-In the style of TED Talks, each power speech is 18 minutes or less and features "ideas worth spreading."
-The monthly speakers lecture on the 2018-2019 school year theme of "Embracing the Promise of Tomorrow."
+PRIDE Talks – In fall 2018, the Division of Inclusion and Community Engagement launched a series of six TED-style talks that took place on the Springfield College campus called PRIDE Talks.
+In the style of TED Talks, each power speech was 18 minutes or less and featured "ideas worth spreading."
+The monthly speakers lectured on the 2018-2019 school year theme of "Embracing the Promise of Tomorrow."